Jayden-Briffa/thecaloriecounter/kcal-api/README.md

 | kcal | Number of calories per quantity of units | '75' | required |

 ### PUT /:foodId
-Updates the food with the given ID and returns it {Foods: ...}
+Updates the food with the given ID and returns it {Food: ...}

 The following values should be provided in the request body:
 | Value name | Description | Example | Requirement |